ArtsemenkaUladzimir/Wunderlist/README.md

 # Wunderlist

 ### Wunderlist - ToDo list with special design.
-Was developed for Belarus State University like a course work using MEAN stack.
+Was developed for Belarus State University using MEAN stack.
 * Mongo
 * Express
 * Angular